101 Things to do in Bournemouth – Southbourne Beach

 Toilets

 There are two sets of public toilets; one in a portacabin next to SOBO Beach and another (permanent building) adjacent to Warren Path.
-The portacabin toilets are managed by the restaurant and are pretty gross.
+The portacabin toilets are managed by the restaurant and win the award for the most flies I’ve ever seen in one location.

 Southbourne Beach Toilets